Pastured Pork Bone-In Rib Chops, averages .9 lbs (Minimum of 4)

-Pastured Pork Bone-In Rib Chops, approx. 1.2 lbs per package (4 steak minimum).
-Cut from the ribbed loin, our Pastured Pork Bone-In Rib Chops are approximately 1” thick.
-The size and number of chops per package will vary due to natural differences between each hog.
-Packages are filled by weight to reach a pound.
+Pastured Pork Bone-In Rib Chops, approx. .9 lbs per package (4 chop minimum).
+Cut from the ribbed loin, our Pastured Pork Bone-In Rib Chops vary in size and number of chops per package due to natural differences between each hog.

 Our hogs are raised on pasture by small-scale family farmers in Wisconsin.
-The hogs are fed a glyphosate free ration while roaming fields and woods.
+The hogs are fed a glyphosate tested ration while roaming fields and woods.
 No hormones, antibiotics or GMO feed!

 Pasture Raised Pork